Keploy vs TestRigor

 TestRigor's browser-based tests would pass since the UI is unchanged, even if the backend has subtle regressions.
 It cannot detect API-level behavioral changes that do not manifest in the UI.

-Looking for a TestRigor Alternative?
+Looking for a TestRigor alternative?